xaviml/controllerx/CONTRIBUTING.md

 Thanks to the GitHub Actions, we are able to deploy by just creating a new tag on git.
 Before proceding with new version bump, make sure to have all the changes for this release in the `RELEASE_NOTES.md` file.

 We use `commitizen` to bump version.
-First, we might want to create a beta version from `dev` branch:
+First, we might want to create a beta version:

 ```shell
 cz bump --no-verify --prerelease beta